 DISCLAIMER: Adam-12 is the property of MarkVII/Universal and no copyright infringement is intended with the publication of this piece.
-ALL ORIGINAL CONTENT OF THIS STORY IS THE SOLE PROPERTY OF BAMBOOZLEPIG AND MAY NOT BE USED WITHOUT PERMISSION.
-This story may contain graphic language/violence/adult situations, therefore reader discretion is advised.
+ALL ORIGINAL CONTENT OF THIS STORY, INCLUDING MY OWN CREATED FANON, CHARACTERS OR OTHER SPECIFIC DETAILS UNIQUE TO MY WORK IS THE SOLE PROPERTY OF BAMBOOZLEPIG AND MAY NOT BE USED WITHOUT MY PERMISSION. *This story may contain graphic language or depictions of potentially upsetting situations, therefore reader discretion is advised.* For plot purposes, intentional liberties may be taken with the depiction of any real life protocols and creative license taken with the portrayals of canon elements, including characters.

-I wrote this piece a few years ago but I never posted it since it's not from any one character's specific point of view, it's a generic police officer that's telling the story, and it's basically an opinion piece on what cops experience on their jobs.
-But after the April 4, 2011 shooting death here in Iowa of Keokuk Co. sheriff's deputy, Eric Stein, by Jeff Krier, a man with a lengthy history of criminal offenses and mental health issues, I decided to dust this piece off and revamp it, adding to it and updating it with current law enforcement techniques, instead of what was in during Pete and Jim's time.
-I've kept the idea of the generic POV, rather than letting a certain character's 'voice' color the story, and the cases I've detailed herein are based on actual cases that have happened in my area, but I've taken care not to use names and I've changed some of the identifiers so as not to incriminate anyone and to protect the innocent.
+Dusted off and revamped after the 2011 death of an Iowa sheriff's deputy, this piece was written with updated law enforcement techniques instead of what was in during the time of Adam-12.
+All of the cases I've detailed herein are based on actual cases that have happened in my area, but I've taken care not to use names and I've changed some of the identifiers so as not to incriminate anyone and to protect the innocent.
 What is stated within is strictly my opinion ONLY and it should not be taken as fact, and while I realize it's on the long side, I hope readers will give it a chance, for I think the message within the piece is an important and valid one.
-Thanks for taking the time out to read this tribute story to all the good men and women who are courageous enough to put on the badge and gun and go out there every day to keep us safe, witnessing all the hells and horrors they do, sometimes laying their lives down in the line of duty when duty demands it.
+I've intentionally kept the narrative viewpoint nameless, so this story could be told from Pete's POV, Jim's POV, or even the POV of one of the characters in the 1990s reboot of "Adam-12".
+Feedback is always welcomed and thank you for taking the time out to read this tribute story to all the good men and women who are courageous enough to put on the badge and gun and go out there every day to keep us safe, witnessing all the hells and horrors they do, sometimes laying their lives down in the line of duty when duty demands it.
 It's a small gesture, I know, but it's the best way I know how to honor them all…my grateful thanks to them and may they forever keep the peace.

 THE VIEW FROM BEHIND THE BADGE